sashmit/processingpy_sketches/README.md

-Noodling with processing's python support mostly tgo learn it.
+Noodling with processing's python support mostly to learn it.

 ## Usage